pzeina/rv-streaming-lang/README.md

-# Biolanguage: A Temporal Logic Formula Library
+# pystreamv: A Temporal Logic Formula Library

 ## Content of the Directory
 - `README.md`: This file, providing an overview of the project
-- `biolanguage.py`: Core implementation of the temporal logic formula library
+- `pystreamv.py`: Core implementation of the temporal logic formula library
 - `usage_example.py`: Example script demonstrating library usage

 ## Project Overview
-Biolanguage is a Python library for creating and manipulating temporal logic formulas using Abstract Syntax Tree (AST) transformations.
+pystreamv is a Python library for creating and manipulating temporal logic formulas using Abstract Syntax Tree (AST) transformations.

 ## Technical Documentation